SumirVats2003/ML-Programs/Notes.md

 ## What is Machine Learning?
 <!--<hr>-->
-Machine Learning is a subdomain of Computer Science that focuses on Algorithms which helps a computer to learn from data without explicit Programming.
+Machine Learning is a subdomain of Computer Science that focuses on Algorithms which help a computer learn from data without explicit Programming.

 ## AI vs ML vs DS
 <!--<hr>-->